-By turning up the exposure and the brilliance of the image, any alterations made with the editing app’s marker or pen utility will disappear.
-And that is all there is to it.
+As you can see, part of the text message was blacked out.
+But by turning up the Exposure and Brilliance settings for the image, any alterations made with the editing app’s marker or pen utility fade away.
+And that’s all there is to it.

 - Open the screenshot in the Photos app.